menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 ---
 layout: post
-title: "The Unix Philosophy for LLMs a.k.a.
-Your AI Tools Should Do One Thing Well"
+title: "My LLM Tooling Doctrine: The Unix Philosophy for Local AI"
 date:   2025-11-08 12:00:00
-categories: [ai, llm, asana]
+categories: [ai, llm]
 tags: [ai, developer-experience]
 ---

-Here at Asana, we've been building a lot of small LLM-powered CLI tools for about a year now.
+I've been building a lot of small LLM-powered CLI tools for about a year now.
 These are tiny utilities, each with a very specific job: one reviews my git diff, one generates a commit message, and another answers quick shell command questions.

-Our teams are full of these "micro-tools."
+My terminal is full of these "micro-tools."

 This is a deliberate choice.
 It's a move away from the clunky, do-it-all monoliths and a full embrace of a philosophy that's been battle-tested for decades: the Unix philosophy.